 LazyPulse¶

 Give an LLM agent a heartbeat.
-LazyPulse turns a one-shot agent into an always-on one: it watches an inbox / webhook / queue, decides who is allowed to ask it for what, runs the work in the background, and pauses for your approval before anything risky (like sending an email) actually happens.
+LazyPulse turns a one-shot agent into an always-on one: it watches a Telegram chat / inbox / webhook, decides who is allowed to ask it for what, runs the work in the background, and pauses for your approval — right in the chat — before anything risky actually happens.

 Part of the LazyBridge ecosystem